Kiehn Berthelsen

 Kiehn Berthelsen (born 8 May 1925) is a Danish former international speedway rider.
 He earned 13 caps for the Denmark national speedway team.

 Speedway career

 Berthelsen was a champion of Denmark, winning the Danish Championship on three occasions in 1951, 1953 and 1955.

-In 1952, Belle Vue Aces unsuccessfully attempted to sign him before he joined Norwich Stars, riding in the top tier of British Speedway.
+In 1952, Belle Vue Aces unsuccessfully attempted to sign Berthelsen before he joined Norwich Stars, riding in the top tier of British Speedway.